koblas/ibankit-js/README.md

 ### TODO

+- [ ] Finish writing all national check digit generators (see Oracle spec)
-[ ] For random IBANs the National Check digits is random, rather than "valid" [ ] Finish writing all national check digit validators (see Oracle spec)
+- [x] For random IBANs the National Check digits is random, rather than "valid"

 #### References